vmware/vic-ui/tests/test-cases/Group5-Interoperability-Tests/5-15-NFS-Datastore.md

 1. Deploy a new vCenter with a simple cluster
 2. Deploy an NFS server
 3. Create a new datastore out of a NFS share on the NFS server
-4. Install the VIC OVA appliance into one of the datacenters
+4. Install the VIC OVA appliance
+5. Walk through completing the install and use the VCH creation wizard to create a VCH
-5. Run regression tests on the VIC OVA appliance and Wizard UI
+6. Run a variety of docker commands on the VCH appliance

 # Expected Outcome:
-The VIC OVA appliance should deploy without error and regression tests should pass
+The VCH and VIC appliance should deploy without error and each of the docker commands executed against it should return without error

 # Possible Problems:
 None